alemart/speedy-vision/README.md

 ###### Returns

-A `Promise` that resolves to the resulting image: a new `SpeedyMedia` object.
+A `SpeedyPromise` that resolves to the resulting image: a new `SpeedyMedia` object.

 ###### Example